df8oe/UHSDR/SW4STM32/README.md

 - Fix for functions with wrong inline definition - use optimization (O1 at least), more info: https://stackoverflow.com/questions/41218006/gcc-fails-to-inline-functions-without-o2

-For any problems compiling under windows please drop me a mail at: djchrismarc at gmail.
+For any problems compiling under windows please open an issue report on the project GitHub page.

 Thank you!